Fiserv/firstvision-latam/docs/2-getting-started.md

 ![Getting started 7!](/assets/images/getting-started/getting-started-7.jpg "Getting started 7")

-## Step 3: Make a test

-At this step you already have your credentials and know something about our APIs, so let's get down to business and do some testing!
+[comment]: <> (## Step 3: Make a test At this step you already have your credentials and know something about our APIs, so let's get down to business and do some testing!)